Are you struggling to convert your website visitors into customers?

 So, at this stage, you will need to leverage the marketing platforms like Facebook, Instagram, Pinterest, and other that enables you to retarget such visitors on the platform and drive them back to your site.

-For instance, using the last example, the brand can run a targeted ad campaign to the visitors of that article with a video interview with an expert on what causes under-eye bags and how to avoid it.
+For instance, using the last example, the brand can run a targeted ad campaign to the visitors of that article with a short video interview with an expert on what causes under-eye bags and how to avoid it.

 Stage 3: Consideration